|(a) Powerball®. Powerball is a Multi-State Lottery

 instructions, directives, and procedures are in conformance with state

-to other applicable rules contained in Chapter 401, this section and
+applicable rules contained in Chapter 401, this section and definitions

-definitions apply unless the context requires a different meaning
+herein apply unless the context requires a different meaning or is

-or is otherwise inconsistent with the intention of the rules adopted
+otherwise inconsistent with the intent of the rules adopted by the

 (1) "Agent" or "retailer" means a person or entity

-authorized by the Texas Lottery Commission (TLC) to sell lottery Plays.
+authorized by the commission to sell lottery Plays.

 (2) A "Drawing" refers collectively to the formal draw

-event for randomly selecting the winning numbers which determine the
+event for randomly selecting the Winning Numbers that determine the

-number of winners for each prize level of the Powerball game and the
+number of winning Plays for each prize level of the Powerball game

 of Play, which is a ticket produced in a manner that meets the specifications